toomuchdesign/re-reselect/README.md

      * It takes the same arguments as the generated selector
      * and must return a string or number (the cache key).
      *
-     * A new selector will be cached for each different returning key *
+     * A new selector will be cached for each different returned key *
      * In this example the second argument of the selector is used as cache key */